viet34tqc/notebook/interview.md

 let earthDay = new Date(1682136000000);
 ```

-For better accuracy across browsers and operating systems, it’s recommended that you use the **ISO 8601 format**: `YYYY-MM-DDTHH:MM:SS`.
+For better accuracy across browsers and operating systems, it's recommended that you use the **ISO 8601 format**: `YYYY-MM-DDTHH:MM:SS`.

 Examples: '2011-10-05T14:48:00.000Z'.
 T means nothing but a space between date and time, Z means zero UTC offset (UTC+0).
 If Z is ignore, the local system timezone will be used